Graduate Students

 Graduate Training Program in Genome Sciences

-This new training program, funded by an NIH T32 training grant, will take advantage of UC Santa Cruz’s internationally recognized leadership in computational and wet-lab genomic technology development.
-It will combine rigorous training in the disciplines that are fundamental to Genome Science, including computer science, molecular biology and genetics, and statistics, with hands-on technical training for students who contribute to many of the most ambitious and important genome projects in the world.
+This training program, funded by an NIH T32 training grant, takes advantage of UC Santa Cruz’s internationally recognized leadership in computational and wet-lab genomic technology development.
+It combines rigorous training in the disciplines that are fundamental to Genome Science; including computer science, molecular biology and genetics, and statistics; with hands-on technical training for students to contribute to many of the most ambitious and important genome projects in the world.
+It also provides mentorship opportunities by pairing participants with our undergraduate RMI scholars.

 To be eligible, trainees must be in their first year, have selected a lab, and be doing research primarily focused on genome sciences.
-This is a new opportunity and applications have not yet opened.
 Potential applicants should discuss their interest with their PI and await the competition announcement for more information.

 The CIRM-funded UCSC Training Program in Systems Biology of Stem Cells funds training for graduate students and postdoctoral fellows to engage in research projects with faculty mentors and a variety of other learning opportunities.
 The program draws on UCSC’s strengths in basic biological research, such as RNA biology, chromatin biology, early development, and computational genomics.
 Program scholars will gain a solid understanding of the biology of stem cells, the skills to use stem cells in their own research, and the ability to devise and integrate results from computational analyses.
 The program will underscore the value of stem cell research in developing therapies and cures for human disease.